DrPatroleum/PASSGEN/README.md

 - Program can generate password with letters, numbers and special symbols.
 - You can choose waht you want to use in your password (letters, numbers or/and symbols).
 - You can choose length of password.
+- You can check how many time hacker need to crack generated password.

 ## Technologies Used